 Differences of opinion and preference are common when it comes to deciding between laminate and wood veneer for modern hospitality furniture.
-Ultimately, it’s important to let your project’s scale and long-term needs dictate the choice.
+Ultimately, it’s important to let your project’s scale and long-term needs coupled with hotel guest expectations dictate the choice.

-Wood Veneer vs Laminate Hotel Furniture: A Matter of Guest Perspective
+Wood Veneer vs Laminate Casegoods: A Matter of Guest Perspective

-It’s true, you’re more likely to find veneer furniture in a 4-star or greater hotel.
-With its rich, “homey” look and feel, it tends to be a more natural fit for upscale establishments.
-Patrons of these higher-end hotels also often demand this aesthetic and experience because they are paying premium for their stay.
+It’s true: You’re more likely to find veneer furniture in a 4-star or greater hotel.
+With its rich, “homey” look and feel, wood veneer furniture tends to be a more natural fit for upscale establishments.
+Patrons of these higher-end hotels also often expect this aesthetic and experience because they are paying a premium for their stay.

 But will this always be the trend?
-Industry experts say the tangible differences between laminate and wood veneer have grown more subtle through the years.
+Industry experts say the tangible differences between laminate and wood veneer have become more subtle through the years.